 Students enrolling in a Johns Hopkins University in-person course, including Explore Engineering Innovation (In-Person), must have health insurance, issued by a provider headquartered in the United States.
 Traveler’s insurance does not meet this requirement.
 A parent or guardian may not waive or permit students to attend without health insurance that is U.S. based.
 Documentation of health insurance must be provided to the program before enrollment is confirmed.

 International students must also meet this U.S. based health insurance requirement.
-For students who cannot document satisfactory coverage, a temporary, summer-only plan is provided through the Johns Hopkins University Office of the Registrar.
+For students who cannot document satisfactory coverage, a temporary, summer-only plan is available.
 This is a limited, emergency plan, and does not cover pre-existing conditions.
 More details on this program are available in this PDF flyer.

 See the separate Health Insurance FAQ below for more details.